-In the event that structural changes to facilities are necessary to meet the provisions of Section 9825414149, a recipient should be required by the responsible State agency to develop, within six months of the effective date of implementing regulations, a transition plan setting forth the steps necessary to complete such changes.
-The plan should be developed with the assistance of interested persons, including disabled personspeople with disabilities or organizations representing disabled personspeople with disabilities.
+In the event that structural changes to facilities are necessary to meet the provisions of Section 9825414335, a recipient should be required by the responsible State agency to develop, within six months of the effective date of implementing regulations, a transition plan setting forth the steps necessary to complete such changes.
+The plan should be developed with the assistance of interested persons, including disabled persons or organizations representing disabled persons.
 A copy of the transition plan should be made available for public inspection.
 The plan should, at a minimum:

-- (a) identify physical obstacles in the recipient's covered entity's facilities that limit the accessibility of its program, or activity, or services to disabled personspeople with disabilities; - (b) describe in detail the methods that will be used to make the facilities accessible; - (c) specify the schedule for taking the steps necessary to achieve full program accessibility and, if the time period of the transition plan is longer than one year, identify steps that will be taken during each year of the transition period; and - (d) indicate the person responsible for implementation of the plan.
+- (a) identify physical obstacles in the recipient's facilities that limit the accessibility of its program or activity to disabled persons; - (b) describe in detail the methods that will be used to make the facilities accessible; - (c) specify the schedule for taking the steps necessary to achieve full program accessibility and, if the time period of the transition plan is longer than one year, identify steps that will be taken during each year of the transition period; and - (d) indicate the person responsible for implementation of the plan.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 11135, 111136, and 11139 and 11139.5, Government Code.
+Reference: Sections 11135, 11136, and 11139.
+Government Code.

-§ 11196. § 14153.
+§ 11196. § 14339.
 Notice of the Availability of Accessible Facilities.

-Each recipient covered entity which is unable to comply with the provisions of Section 98254-14149 within the sixty day period set forth in Section 98257-14151 should be required by the responsible Sstate agency to adopt and implement procedures to ensure that interested persons, including persons with impaired vision or hearingpeople with disabilities, can obtain information as to the existence and location of programs, services, activities, and facilities that are accessible to and usable by disabled personspeople with disabilities.
+Each recipient which is unable to comply with the provisions of Section 9825414149 within the sixty day period set forth in Section 9825714335 should be required by the responsible State agency to adopt and implement procedures to ensure that interested persons, including persons with impaired vision or hearing, can obtain information as to the existence and location of services, activities, and facilities that are accessible to and usable by disabled persons.